mathjax/MathJax-docs/web/typeset.rst

 .. js:function:: mathjax.handleRetriesFor(function)

-   :param ()=>void function: A function to run with retry errors being
+   :param ()=>any function: A function to run with retry errors being
                              trapped.
 If one occurs, the function
                              will be called again after the promise associated with the retry error's file
                              loading has been resolved.

+   :return Promise: A promise that is resolved when the function
+                     argument completes without a retry.

 From within a web page, you can obtain the ``mathjax`` variable via

 .. code-block:: javascript